Cleaning & Organizing

 You don’t adjust your shelves

 Don’t let your shelf height define how you use your space.
 People tend to put cereal on a top shelf because that’s the one with the most space, but it’d be easier to reach on a lower shelf, says Watson.
 On the other hand, too much space for canned goods and you’ll probably start stacking items into an ugly, unstable pile.
 If your shelves aren’t already adjustable, buy shelf dividers to split one shelf into two, says Richmond.
 “Re-spacing the shelves takes away the messiness because things aren’t stacked,” says Richmond.
-Here’s an absolutely genius way to organize your pantry.
+Once you fix your shelves, try these 16 other genius pantry organization ideas.

 You’re digging through bottom cabinets